pateldeev/cs480Patel/PA2/README.md

 ## Keyboard & Mouse Controls - For movement control
 The following keyboard keys can be used to control the movement of the cube <br>
-  s: stop all movements again - both orbit and rotation <br>
+  s: stop all movements - both orbit and rotation <br>
   c: continue all movements - both orbit and rotation <br>
   o: toggle orbit on/off <br>
   r: toggle rotation on/off <br>